 The popularity of that event fostered The Missing 32% Symposium on October 12, 2012.
 A broad range of speakers representing different career paths in the profession ranging from those working for large firms such as Marianne O'Brien AIA and Caroline Kiernat, AIA as well as sole practitioners and small firms including Anne Fougeron FAIA and Eliza Hart AIA.
 Panels and Break Out sessions highlighted statistics that detail the current leadership structure of architecture firms and discussion on the following: What defines leadership?
 Who are the leaders within your firms?
-Who wants to be the leaders?
+Who wants to be a leader?
 And how can men and women work together to increase their value as Architects and retain talent of the profession?

 Fast forward, 2 years and 2 sold-out symposiums later, the conversation of women's roles in architectural practice coupled with overall challenges for equitable practice and professional satisfaction have driven a call to action.
 The formation of this group and website came from the desire to continue the discussion more frequently than an annual forum with a desire to change workplace policy and culture.
-In July of 2013 less than a month following the second Missing 32% Symposium, an AIA SF Committee formed by panelists from "Building Communication and Negotiation Skills to Fit Your Audience" (Rosa Sheng AIA, Saskia Dennis-van Dijl, Trudi Hummel AIA, and Laurie Dreyer).
+In July of 2013 less than a month following the second Missing 32% Symposium, an AIA SF Committee was born from the panel from "Building Communication and Negotiation Skills to Fit Your Audience" (Rosa Sheng AIA, Saskia Dennis-van Dijl, Trudi Hummel AIA, and Laurie Dreyer).
 The charge was to drive additional discussion, research, and publication of best practice guidelines to preserve the profession's best talent.

 This site is envisioned as a forum for conversation, a repository for articles, research, guides for equitable practice and a place for honoring the achievements of architects supporting equitable practice.

-The Missing 32% Project is a call to action for both women and men to help realize the goal of equitable practice to advance architecture, sustain the profession and communicate the value of design to society.
+The Missing 32% Project is a call to action for both women and men to realize the goal of equitable practice, advance architecture, sustain the profession and communicate the value of design to society.
 Our mission is to understand the pinch points and promote the strategic execution of best practices in the recruitment, retention, and promotion of our profession's best talent at every level of architectural practice.